Matt Doyle (actor): Career

 Doyle made his Broadway debut in 2007, at age twenty, as a stand-by in the original Broadway production of Spring Awakening.
 Following original cast member Jonathan B. Wright's departure, he was promoted to the role of Hanschen until the show closed in January 2009.

 In 2009, he portrayed Hugo Peabody in the revival of Bye Bye Birdie.
 In 2011, he appeared as Billy Naracott (understudying Albert) in Lincoln Center Theater's production of War Horse.
 Following War Horse, he starred as Elder Price in the Broadway production of Book of Mormon from November 2012 to January 2014.

 On screen, Doyle played Jonathan, Eric van der Woodsen's boyfriend, on CW show Gossip Girl.
 He also starred in Alan Brown's adaptation of Romeo and Juliet, Private Romeo, and had a small singing role in the 2009 film, Once More with Feeling.

 In addition to his roles on Broadway and on screen, Doyle has starred in numerous off-Broadway and regional productions.
 He starred as Anthony in Barrow Street Theatre's production of Sweeney Todd, in West Side Story at the Paper Mill Playhouse, Ryan Scott Oliver's Jasper in Deadland at the West End Theatre in New York and the 5th Avenue Theatre in Seattle, Brooklynite at the Vineyard Theatre, the musical Giant in Dallas, and the 2017 stage adaptation of A Clockwork Orange at New World Stages.
 He also appeared as Peter on a recording of Bare: A Pop Opera.

 Doyle is also a singer-songwriter.
 He released his first EP, Daylight, in 2011, with a follow-up EP in 2012, Constant.
 He released his first full-length album, Uncontrolled, in 2016.
 Doyle's writing partner is musical theatre composer, Will Van Dyke.
 Doyle created a web comic, Dents, with childhood friend, Beth Behrs in 2017.

 In 2020, Doyle was cast in the gender-bent Broadway revival of Company as Jamie, a role originated and first performed as a man by Jonathan Bailey in the West End.
 In 2022, he won a Tony Award for Best Featured Actor in a Musical for his performance.

 Doyle frequently performs solo shows and alongside other Broadway performers at New York venues such as 54 Below and Joe's Pub.
 He streams on Twitch.

-In September 2023, Doyle will star as Frank Sinatra in the world premiere production of Sinatra: The Musical at the Birmingham Repertory Theatre in Birmingham, UK.
+In September 2023, Doyle starred as Frank Sinatra in the world premiere production of Sinatra: The Musical at the Birmingham Repertory Theatre in Birmingham, England.

 Personal life

 Doyle is gay.
-He lives in Jersey City, New Jersey, with his fiancé Max Clayton.
+He lives in Jersey City, New Jersey.
+He began dating fellow Broadway actor Max Clayton in 2015, and they got engaged in 2023.
 As of late 2024, Doyle is single.